MAB-LAB

 • To strengthen Nordic cooperation between Biosphere Reserves under the framework of UNESCO in order to improve the Nordic countries' realization of the new global agreement on biodiversity and to contribute to the realization of the Nordic Council of Ministers' vision of the most green and integrated region.

-Second part of the project - to be carried out in 2024 - has following objectives:
+Second part of the project (MAB-LAB II) was completed in 2024 with following four objectives:

 • To collect data and material for the preparation of a collection of examples for local work on biodiversity in the biosphere reserves.